Labour Relations Foundations

 Read the full bio for Henry Dinsdale

-Jennifer Webster is a labour relations professional with over 25 years’ experience supporting unions and employers in developing their relationships.
-She has her own practice as a mediator, arbitrator and facilitator, and is a member of the Alternative Dispute Resolution Institute of Ontario.
+Jennifer Webster has her own practice as a mediator, arbitrator and facilitator, and is a member of the Alternative Dispute Resolution Institute of Ontario.
 She is a part-time member at the Human Rights Tribunal of Ontario and on the Federal Minister of Labour’s roster of arbitrators under Part I and adjudicators under Part III of the Canada Labour Code.
-She is also a Mediator and Arbitrator for the Sport Dispute Resolution Council of Canada.
+She is also a Member of the Transportation Appeal Tribunal and a Mediator/Arbitrator for the Sport Dispute Resolution Council of Canada.
 She supports an approach to conflict resolution that builds relationships and enhances creative problem-solving.

 Read the full bio for Jennifer Webster